 We invest in exceptional people to create exceptional companies.
 Since 2001, Alpine has believed that inspiring growth in people is the most sound way to build growth and revenue.
 We start within our own offices, and share our learnings with our portfolio companies.
 Here are some of our favorite stories about heroes being unleashed.

-With an MBA from Stanford GSB and an investing background from Blackstone, Soumya Nettimi doubled the team at PracticePanther, an ASG LegalTech subsidiary, before forming ASG LegalTech with the addition of three companies: Bill4Time, MerusCase, and most recently Headnote.
-As CEO of ASG LegalTech, a rapidly growing platform of legal software products, she shares insights about shifting from an investing to operating mindset, her thoughts on the Alpine model, and lessons she’s learned along the way.
+With an MBA from Stanford GSB and an investing background from Blackstone, Soumya Nettimi doubled the team at PracticePanther, a Paradigm subsidiary, before forming Paradigm with the addition of three companies: Bill4Time, MerusCase, and most recently Headnote.
+As CEO of Paradigm, a rapidly growing platform of legal software products within ASG, she shares insights about shifting from an investing to operating mindset, her thoughts on the Alpine model, and lessons she’s learned along the way.

-Alpine Software Group buys, builds, and operates market-leading vertical SaaS companies.
-ASG LegalTech is its leading platform of rapidly growing legal SaaS products that allow lawyers to automate and streamline their firms.
+Alpine Software Group ("ASG") buys, builds, and operates market-leading vertical SaaS companies.
+Paradigm is its leading platform of rapidly growing legal SaaS products that allow lawyers to automate and streamline their firms.

 How did you start your career?
 Did you always know you would become a CEO someday?